Back to David Vessey's Homepage

 "The Uniqueness of Poetry," 2007 Society for the Advancement of American Philosophy, Columbia, South Carolina.

-"Disconnecting Intersubjectivity and Ethics," Main program, 2006 Central Division of the American Philosophical Association, Chicago
+"Disconnecting Intersubjectivity and Ethics," Main program, 2006 Central Division of the American Philosophical Association, Chicago IL.

 "Gadamer on Heidegger on Authentic Relations to Others," Main Program, 2005 Central APA, Chicago.